 What the Islamic tradition expects

-The classical scholars described spiritual states (ahwal) as gifts — they come and go by God’s will.
-Spiritual stations (maqamat), by contrast, are earned through sustained effort and are more stable.
-The person who confuses a temporary state (the warmth of a good Ramadan, the tears during a powerful khutbah) with a permanent station will inevitably feel betrayed when it passes.
+The classical scholars described spiritual states (aḥwāl) as gifts; they come and go by God’s will.
+Spiritual stations (maqāmāt), by contrast, are earned through sustained effort and are more stable.
+The person who confuses a temporary state (the warmth of a good Ramadan, the tears during a powerful khuṭbah) with a permanent station will inevitably feel betrayed when it passes.
 The tradition warns against this confusion.
-The loss of a spiritual high is not the loss of God.
-It is the loss of a feeling about God.
+The loss of a spiritual high is the loss of a feeling about God, rather than the loss of God.

-Dryness as a chapter, not a verdict
+Dryness as a chapter, rather than a verdict

 Every serious spiritual tradition acknowledges dark nights.
 Christianity has its Dark Night of the Soul (John of the Cross).
 Judaism has its hester panim (hiding of God’s face).
-Islam has its own vocabulary for this: qabd (spiritual contraction) as opposed to bast (spiritual expansion).
-Al-Ghazali experienced it.
+Islam has its own vocabulary for this: qabḍ (spiritual contraction) as opposed to basṭ (spiritual expansion).
+Al-Ghazālī experienced it.
 Ibn al-Qayyim wrote about it extensively.
-The condition is not new, and it is not evidence of God’s absence.
-It is evidence of the soul’s complexity.
+The condition is not new, and it is evidence of the soul’s complexity.

 What dryness asks of you